-- answering questions in the form of short written responses about professional practice
+- answer questions in the form of short written responses about professional practice

-- producing several drawings from observation showing tonal depth and rendering
+- produce several drawings showing tonal depth and rendering

-- producing several technical drawings, including perspective, orthogonal, isometric and planometric
+- produce several technical drawings including perspective, orthogonal, isometric and planometric

-- using the Design Process to thoroughly develop designs using a range of drawing techniques and methods of manual and digital production
+- use the design process to thoroughly develop designs using a range of drawing techniques and methods of manual and digital production

-- working through the design process using creative and critical thinking to research, generate ideas, develop and refine two separate solutions to the needs communicated in the design brief
+- work through the design process using creative and critical thinking to research, generate ideas, develop and refine two separate solutions to the needs communicated in the design brief

-- solving a design problem by creating two distinct final presentations.
+- solve a design problem by creating two distinct final presentations

 What skills do you need?

-To be successful in this subject you need:
+To be successful in the subject you need:

 - a curious and observant mind